pekwm/pekwm/doc/configuration.md

 pekwm computes where to place a new window in smart mode.

-The second subsection, UniqueNames, lets you configure how pekwm should handle similar client names.
-Pekwm can add unique number identifiers to clients that have the same title so that instead of "terminal" and "terminal", you would end up with something like "terminal" and "terminal \[2\]".
+The second subsection, UniqueNames, lets you configure how pekwm should handle similar client names. pekwm can add unique number identifiers to clients that have the same title so that instead of "terminal" and "terminal", you would end up with something like "terminal" and "terminal \[2\]".